Python Geospatial CI/CD & Wheel Building

 Python Geospatial CI/CD & Wheel Building is a technical resource for compiling, testing, and distributing Python geospatial C-extensions — the bindings behind GDAL, PROJ, and PyProj — using modern CI/CD and wheel workflows.
 It exists to make native spatial packaging reproducible instead of fragile.

-The material is organised around two pillars.
+The material is organised around two areas.
 The first covers the binary contract itself: the CPython ABI, shared-library path resolution, memory safety, security boundaries, cross-compilation, and the trade-offs of vendoring PROJ and GDAL.
 The second covers the build pipeline: pyproject.toml, scikit-build-core and CMake, Pixi/conda environment isolation, manylinux and musllinux base images, caching strategies, and artifact structuring for distribution.

 Geospatial C-Extension Fundamentals & ABI Architecture